Mihailo Ristić (footballer): Krasnodar

+Later career

-On 26 May 2022, Ristić officially signed for Primeira Liga club Benfica on a free transfer.
-He made his debut for the club on 27 August, replacing Alejandro Grimaldo in the 91st minute in a 3–0 away win over Boavista in the Primeira Liga.
-He scored his first goal for the club on 6 November, closing Benfica's 5–1 victory over Estoril.
+Ristić joined French club Montpellier on 12 January 2019.
+On 26 May 2022, he officially signed for Primeira Liga club Benfica on a free transfer.
+Ristić made his Primeira Liga debut on 27 August, replacing Alejandro Grimaldo in the 91st minute in a 3–0 away victory against Boavista.
+He scored his first goal for the club on 6 November, closing Benfica's 5–1 victory against Estoril.

+On 1 September 2023, Ristić signed a three-year contract with La Liga club Celta, for a fee of €1.5 million, which could rise to €3 million with add-ons.

 International career

 Ristić was a member of Serbia national under-19 football team between 2013 and 2014.
 During that period, Ristić played as a left-back in some matches.
 He was also called into U20 squad under coach Veljko Paunović in 2015, but he later missed FIFA U-20 World Cup because of tonsillectomy.
 Selector of Serbia national under-23 football team, Milan Rastavac invited him to squad for a revival match against Qatar in December 2015.
 Ristić was called, and made his debut for Serbia U21 team in a match against Andorra, played in March 2016.
 Coach Slavoljub Muslin invited Ristić for a friendly match of the Serbia national football team against Qatar in September 2016.

-Ristić made his international debut for the Serbia national football team in a friendly 3-0 loss to Qatar.
+On 11 October 2020, Ristić debuted for the Serbia national football team in a 3-0 friendly loss against Qatar alongside Dušan Vlahović.